Each year, millions of Americans pack up their things and haul them off to a new home. In 2021...

 A storage unit is not meant to function as a greenhouse, pantry, or refrigerator.
-Any organic matter in a unit will eventually spoil, leaving awful smells, hazardous mold, and will attract rodents and pests.
+Any organic matter in a unit will eventually spoil, leaving awful smells and hazardous mold, attracting rodents and pests.
 All of the above can ruin your other items in storage.

 Exceptions can be made for canned goods and dry goods, but you'll want to check first before you store these.
 If you get the OK, you'll need to make sure they are properly sealed and in a location where they won't have the opportunity to fall off a ledge or come into contact with sharp objects that could cause them to break open.

 Items like your birth certificate, social security card, bonds, expensive jewelry, and other such valuables shouldn't be stored in a storage unit.
 These are best stored in a safe at home or a safety deposit box at a bank.

 There are a few guidelines you'll need to follow to ensure your safety and the safety of your belongings that are in storage: